danielmarschall/cmdb2/Readme.md

 Restore a backup using the restore command in the main menu.
 Alternatively, experts can restore a backup using Microsoft SQL Server Management Studio (connect to `(localdb)\MSSQLLocalDB` and restore the BAK file as database `cmdb2`.)

-### Integrated currency conversion

-When is the currency converted?

-In the Commission Form, when all these criteria have been fulfilled:
-- In the commission quote, `IS_FREE` must be False, otherwise Local Amount will be automatically set to 0.
-- You change the field "Amount" and save the row (leave the line).
-- "Currency" must be a valid 3-letter code currency, e.g. `USD`
-- In the configuration you need to have `LOCAL_CURRENCY` filled with a valid 3-letter code currency, e.g. EUR
-- In the configuration you need to have `CURRENCY_LAYER_API_KEY` filled with a valid API key from [CurrencyLayer.com](https://CurrencyLayer.com/)

 ### How payment work

 CMDB2 works with the "down payment" system.
 This allows partial payments or payments for multiple commissions at once.